ktor-vi/souplexcard/README.md

 `virtualenv Django` to create them

-`source Django/bin/activate`to activate the the comfy virtual space called Django
+`source Django/bin/activate` to activate the the comfy virtual space called Django `deactivate` at the end of your session if you wish to leave Django's comfy-cyber-softy space

 enter the Django folder then : `pip3 install -r requirements.txt` to install the dependencies